Screenshot

 The PRS Portability Problem

-• An underpowered PRS model made using only the non-european population.
+• An underpowered PRS model estimated using only data the target (non-European) population.

 The BridgePRS Solution